kevinlimantoro123/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The inputted common attribute is invalid.
+The input is invalid.

     * 3a1.
-CraftConnect shows an error message and informs the user of the constraints of the invalid attributes.
+CraftConnect shows an error message and informs the user on the correct input syntax.

       Use case resumes at step 3.